Statistical Inference for Covariate-Adaptive Randomization Procedures

 \section{Abstract}

-Covariate-adjusted randomization procedure is frequently used in comparative studies to increase the covariate balance across treatment groups.
-However, as the randomization inevitably uses the covariate information when forming balanced treatment groups, the validity of classical statistical methods following such randomization is often unclear.
-In this article, we derive the theoretical properties of statistical methods based on general covariate-adjusted randomization under the linear model framework.
-More importantly, we explicitly unveil the relationship between covariate-adjusted and inference properties by deriving the asymptotic representations of the corresponding estimators.
-We apply the proposed general theory to various randomization procedures, such as complete randomization (CR), rerandomization (RR), pairwise sequential randomization (PSR), and Atkinson's $D_A$-biased coin design ($D_A$-BCD), and compare their performance analytically.
+Covariate-adaptive randomization procedures are frequently used in comparative studies to increase the covariate balance across treatment groups.
+However, because randomization inevitably uses the covariate information when forming balanced treatment groups, the validity of classical statistical methods after such randomization is often unclear.
+In this article, we derive the theoretical properties of statistical methods based on general covariate-adaptive randomization under the linear model framework.
+More importantly, we explicitly unveil the relationship between covariate-adaptive and inference properties by deriving the asymptotic representations of the corresponding estimators.
+We apply the proposed general theory to various randomization procedures such as complete randomization (CR), rerandomization (RR), pairwise sequential randomization (PSR), and Atkinson's $D_A$-biased coin design ($D_A$-BCD) and compare their performance analytically.
 Based on the theoretical results, we then propose a new approach to obtain valid and more powerful tests.
-These results open a door to understand and analyze experiments based on covariate-adjusted randomization.
+These results open a door to understand and analyze experiments based on covariate-adaptive randomization.
 Simulation studies provide further evidence of the advantages of the proposed framework and the theoretical results.
 Supplementary materials for this article are available online.